Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties

-We then compute the moment statistics $M_n[\mu_1]$ of the full Sato-Tate group by averaging over the size of the group.
-A similar process can be used to compute moments $M_n[\mu_i]$ for the higher traces $a_i$.

-For nongeneric $c$, we adjust this by taking a 2nd, 4th, or 8th power of the last generator if $c$ is a square, 4th power, or 8th power in $\Q(\zeta_{16})^\times$, respectively (see Remark \ref{remark:nongeneric_cx}).
-In these cases, we restrict the above computation to the appropriate values of $k.$ Tables \ref{table:x9cx_generic} - \ref{table:x9cx_8th} below give (rounded) numerical $a_1$-moment statistics for several values of $c$ and the corresponding exact $\mu_1$-moment statistics coming from the Sato-Tate group.
+Table \ref{table:x9x} below gives (rounded) numerical $a_1$-moment statistics and the corresponding exact $\mu_1$-moment statistics coming from the Sato-Tate group.
 The odd moments $M_n[\mu_1] = 0$ for all odd $n$, so we omit those values from the table.
 The errors in the even moments are consistent with those for the odd moments and would be improved by choosing a larger bound for $p$.